Sk-Azraf-Sami/Auto-Birthday-Wish/README.md

 - Automates the process of sending birthday wishes via email to friends stored in the Google Sheets.
 - Configurable triggers to activate the script at specified times.

-## Fun Fact

-By wishing my friends on their birthdays, I found joy in their happiness and even received treats from many of them, making the endeavor truly rewarding.

 ## How to Use

 1. **Google Sheet Setup**: Create a Google Sheet with columns for name, email address, birthday date, and email sent confirmation.